You know sleep is important.

 Other Factors To Consider For Better Sleep

-- Keep a consistent schedule - Circadian rhythms operate on exactly that—a rhythm.
+Finally, consistency is key.
+Circadian rhythms operate on exactly that—a rhythm.
 That means doing things outside of your norm may throw it off.
 This includes an inconsistent sleep schedule (sleeping in on weekends), eating at different times each day (indulging in a late night snack), inconsistent timing of workouts (especially later in the evening if this isn’t your normal time) and pretty much any other things outside of your normal schedule.
-It may sound boring, but you’ll feel way better.

 Sleep Better Tonight

-By hacking these four common factors affecting your sleep, you’ll not only sleep better, but you'll also improve nearly every body system, giving you the physical energy, mental focus, and spiritual clarity to tackle whatever life throws at you.
+By hacking these four common factors affecting your sleep, you’ll not only sleep better, but you'll also improve nearly every body system, giving you the physical energy and mental clarity to tackle whatever life throws at you.